basujindal/GeoMagicTouch-3ds-USB/README.md

 2. OpenHaptics SDK (education version)
 3. ROS Drivers to communcate with the device on Ubuntu 18.04.

-This was successfuly tested on Ubuntu 18.04 LTS 64 bits and ROS Melodic.
-(It didn't work for us on Ubuntu 20.04).
+This was successfuly tested on Ubuntu 18.04 LTS 64 bits (Both VirtualBox and Bare Metal Installation) with ROS Melodic.
+(It didn't work for me on Ubuntu 20.04).

 # Install OpenHaptics SDK and GeoMagic/3DS Touch hapic device drivers